 How to Safely Enable Microsoft Apps on the Network

-A natively integrated next-generation security platform can help secure Microsoft applications through safe enablement, consistent protection, and prevention of known and unknown threats.
+A natively integrated next-generation security platform can help secure Microsoft applications through safe enablement and prevention of threats.

 A Platform Approach to Network-Based Application Security